VEuPathDB/jbrowse2/README.md

 # JBrowse2 Containerized Service

-This project provides the capability to build a [JBrowse 2](https://jbrowse.org/jb2) docker image which can be run using `docker run` or `docker compose`.
+This project provides the capability to build a [JBrowse 2](https://jbrowse.org/jb2) docker image which can be run using `docker compose`.

 **Building Locally**

+Note this will overwrite the latest

 ```
 > git clone git@github.com:VEuPathDB/jbrowse2.git